 Policy & System

-Medium-Term Environmental Strategy
+Medium-term Environmental Strategy

-Material Issue Evaluation and Identification Process
+Environmental Material Issue Evaluation and Identification Process

 The Group Executive for Corporate Sustainability, who chairs the Group Sustainability Promotion Committee, verified this evaluation process and the resulting material issues, before identifying the ones that should be prioritized.
-The selected material issues were then approved by the Board of Directors.

 Through this process, goals for reinforcing the business are matched with environmental targets.
 The plan then becomes a commitment for both top management and the entire organization, resulting in effective environmental management.